maxitect/blog/src/posts/2025-04-19_WhenLessIsMore.md

 def analyse_hn_dataset() -> Optional[pd.DataFrame]:
     """
-    Analyzes Hacker News dataset by extracting text features and calculating correlations with post scores.
+    Analyses Hacker News dataset by extracting text features and calculating correlations with post scores.

     Returns:
         DataFrame with extracted features, or None if an error occurs.